 Maximum enrollment policies

 During registration, you may register for up to 4 credits beyond the maximum, including courses in which your status is waitlisted or pending prerequisite review.
 By May 18, you must drop any credit courses over the maximum for your session, or you will be dropped by the Registrar.
 Exceptions to this policy are made only if your course overload is balanced by waitlist or pending review status in one or more courses, or if you are a Harvard University degree candidate with your school’s approval for a course overload.
-See Harvard College Academic Credit and Graduate School of Arts and Sciences.
+See Harvard College Academic Credit.

 You may not be enrolled in courses that meet at the same or overlapping times unless at least one of the courses is also offered online and is not a web-conference course.